LiberTEM/LiberTEM/docs/source/install.rst

 You can use `virtualenv <https://virtualenv.pypa.io/>`_ or `venv
 <https://docs.python.org/3/tutorial/venv.html>`_ if you have a system-wide
-Python 3.6, 3.7 or 3.8 installation.
+compatible Python installation.
 For Mac OS X, using `conda`_ is recommended.

 To create a new virtualenv for LiberTEM, you can use the following command: